AMoreaux/Sketch-Icons/README.md

 Since the arrival of nested symbols and Sketch libraries, our worfklow has been incredibly improved.

 But if, like us, you have wondered how to import all of your icons into Sketch and how to apply a color mask individually...
-Then this plug-in is for you.
+Then this plug-in is made for you.

 Just go to `Plugins -> Sketch Icons -> Import icons...` and select your folder or your icons.
 You can also use the keyboard shortcut `cmd + shit + y`.